-Egypt has been a package tour destination since the Roman era, possibly even before that, and it is easy to see why.
-With the only remaining ancient wonder of the world and the remains of another, as well as the ruins of some of history’s greatest and most significant monuments.
+Egypt has been a package tour destination since at least the Roman era, probably even long before that, and it is easy to see why.
+With the only remaining ancient wonder of the world and the remains of another, as well as the ruins of some of history’s greatest and most significant monuments, Egypt is a sightseers dream.

 As a result Egypt is extremely well set up for package tourists, with tours and transport ready and waiting to herd busloads of package tourists from Sharm or Hurghada and ply them with all inclusive cruises and organised activities.
 However, Egypt is also extremely easy and a great deal cheaper to travel through independently, and if you are even the slightest bit adventurous, you can discover sides of Egypt that most tourists will never see.